 A wilderness first aid course is a great idea too.

 Other Emergency Supplies

-An emergency blanket, emergency tarp (like the Sea to Summit Ultra Sil Nano Tarp Poncho or a really big garbage bag), headlamp, a fire-starting kit, cordage, and water treatment should all be in your back.
+An emergency blanket, an emergency tarp (like the Sea to Summit Ultra Sil Nano Tarp Poncho or a really big garbage bag), a headlamp, a firestarter, cordage, and water treatment kits should all be in your back.